-The first step is the identification of the correct value which is coming from the server and that value gets change with respect to the user or request or time.
-Since NeoLoad has an option to identify the dynamic values automatically based on the custom pre-defined rule (Framework Parameter) or generic rule.
-You can use automatic correlation option that helps to identify and correlate the dynamic values by scanning the recorded script (Refer to Script Recording article).
+The first step is the identification of the correct value which is coming from the server and that value gets changed with respect to the user or request or time.
+Since NeoLoad has the option to identify the dynamic values automatically based on the custom pre-defined rule (Framework Parameter) or generic rule.
+You can use the automatic correlation option that helps to identify and correlate the dynamic values by scanning the recorded script (Refer to Script Recording article).
 You can also skip this option if you are confident enough to carry out the manual correlation.

 The easiest way to start the dynamic value identification method is ‘Check User Path’.
 Run the ‘Check User Path’ and validate the script against ‘New User’.
 If it fails then there is a possibility of correlation in that particular request.
 Let’s see with an example:

 In the above example, favicon.ico is failed while performing user path validation and threw an HTTP 404 error which indicates a client-side error.
 Hence your investigation starts from this point.
 Anyway, this is just an example.